kosuke-eth/Kiai/README.md

 # 🥋 KIAI: The Spirit Engine

-### AI-Driven Real-Time Sentiment Market for ONE Championship on Sui
+### Real-Time Sentiment Market for ONE Championship on Sui

 -----

 ## 📖 Overview

-**KIAI** is the world's first "100% legal" and "zero-friction" combat sports real-time sentiment market, merging the power of the Sui blockchain with AI agents.
+**KIAI** is the world's first "100% legal" and "zero-friction" combat sports real-time sentiment market, merging the power of the Sui blockchain with real-time live broadcasting..

 Due to strict gambling laws in Japan, traditional prediction markets are difficult to implement for domestic events like ONE Championship.
 KIAI elegantly leaps over this legal wall by utilizing Sui's **Sponsored Transactions** and **zkLogin**.
 By building a model where users face "zero financial burden" (including gas fees), KIAI synchronizes fan passion on-chain while maintaining full legal compliance.